ryogrid/anime-illust-image-searcher/README.md

     - If CLIP models which are fine tuned with anime style illust images are available, this method is better than current one
 - [x] Weight specifying to tags like prompt format of Stable Diffusion Web UI
   - Current implemenataion uses all tags faialy.
 But there is many cases that users want to emphasize specific tags and can't get appropriate results without that!
+- [ ] Fix a bug: some type of tags on tags-wd-tagger.txt can't be used on query
 - [ ] Incremental index updating at image files increasing
 - [ ] Similar image search with specifying a image file
 - [x] Exporting found files list feature